Introduction

 Explanation of the Code

-2. Then, we have initialized some variables w.r.t. the pin numbers of the Arduino to which the components are connected.
+2. Then, we initialized some variables w.r.t. the pin numbers of the Arduino to which the components are connected.

 3. In the setup function, we are beginning the serial connection with 9600 bits per second speed and printing some text in the LCD using the setcursor() function.